ibardos/motoShop-petProject/README.md

 The use of ORMs are much more frequent in modern Java applications, therefore now the application is using Hibernate, a modern Object-relational mapper for Java, ensuring proper database operations.

-As it would happen in a real-life scenario, the change of the persistence layer was supported by proper unit test coverage of the API endpoints at the back-end server, therefore the transition went smooth and error free.
+As it would happen in a real-life scenario, the change of the persistence layer was supported by proper test coverage to ensure a smooth and error free transition.
+The API endpoints at the back-end server were covered with End-to-End tests capable to verify the correct operation and their integration as well to other software components.

 To being notified about further developments on the project, please consider "watch" the repository on GitHub.